suleigolden/mvc/README.md

 ##	TheLastCodeBender PHP MVC Framework

-## Introduction

 The PHP MVC Framework was develop using a simple customize MVC framework developed with PHP 7.
 The MVC contains two folders inside the app folder (Controller, model) and aa view folder in the main directory.

 The autoload file load all the classes in each of the app folder automatically, while the index.php file send a route request to the Routecontroller.

 The Routecontroller handle the Navigation between the pages just like laravel routes.

 The model folder has two file in it, the DbConnection.php file allows you to set your database connection, while the user.php model class extends DbConnection model class.

 You are free to create as many controllers and models as you want, please See license.txt for full license information.

 ## Installation

 - Clone or download this repository to your project Dir